TristanvanLeeuwen/IP_and_Im_Lectures/numerical_optimisation.md

 where $K$ is a given forward operator (matrix) and $L$ is a discretisation of the second derivative operator.

-1. Describe and implement a splitting method; you can be creative here -- multiple answers are possible
+1. Design and implement a method for solving this variational problem; you can be creative here -- multiple answers are possible
 2. Compare your method with the basic subgradient-descent method implemented below
 3. (bonus) Find a suitable value for $\alpha$ using the discrepancy principle